zolyfarkas/jaxrs-spf4j-demo/README.md

 if adventurous you can try this in kubernetes:

-  Install and run a kubernetes local cluster from: https://github.com/kubernetes-sigs/kubeadm-dind-cluster
+  Install and run a kubernetes local cluster from: https://github.com/kubernetes-sigs/kubeadm-dind-cluster The new way of running multi-node local kubernetes clusters, is using [kind](https://kind.sigs.k8s.io). see main/kube/kind for the configuration I use.

 ```
   kubectl create -f ./src/main/kube/kube-rbac.yaml